and1truong/andytruong/IELTS/04-writing.md

   * dangling modifier
     * Problem: the subject of the adverb phrase does not mathc the subject at the main sentence.
     * Example: Running to catch the train, a cat jumped out in front of me.
+    * Fix: Write the sentense into two sentenses.